-I had no idea even after finishing this book that itis already such a big success and almost a phenomenon.
-I started reading it because I wanted to figure out something about the creative self as the tag line of the book title says ‘ A course in discovering and recovering your creative self ’.
-To begin with, I thought it was another motivational book where people tell you to dream big and be there.
-But as I kept reading, it turned out to bean amazing book.
+I had no idea even after finishing this book that it is already such a big success and almost a phenomenon.
+I started reading it because I wanted to figure out something about the creative self.
+As the tagline of the book title says ‘ A course in discovering and recovering your creative self ’.
+And I thought it was another motivational book where people tell you to dream big and be there.
+But as I kept reading, it turned out to be an amazing book.

-She gives you basic simple tools that put you in touch with yourself and hence in touch with the creative being within you.
-She puts you on a spiritual path and tells you to become a channel through which the creativity flows freely.
-She tells you to appreciate yourself, to free yourself of all the blocks and surround yourself with all that ignites and nurtures your creativity.
-She tells you to consciously spend time with yourself, and as yourself.
-She helps you tend to your injured parts within your mind and soul so that you are healthy enough for creativity to sprout and grow through you.
-She tells you to see your creative work as a date or as something that you look forward to doing instead of thinking of it as work.
+It helps you tend to your injured parts within your mind and soul so that you are healthy enough for creativity to sprout and grow through you.
+Julia Cameron tells you to see your creative work as a date or as something that you look forward to doing instead of thinking of it as work.

-It is a 12-step process to be taken over 12 weeks,and each week you go a bit closer to your goal of being creative.
-In between there is a place where she even tells you not to go back after you have experienced some creativity in your work.
-Her intention through this course is to help all the blocked artists and writers in removing the block that they have.
 Her two basic tools are morning pages and artists date.
-She tells everyone to get into a habit of writing 3 pages every morning and this she tells you do religiously, without fail.
-She does not even tell you to read them, but you must write them as it helps you bring out all the issues that you are holding within yourself.
-It helps you clear cobwebs so that you know how to help yourself despite the situation you are in and despite the other responsibilities that you have to shoulder.
+She tells everyone to get into a habit of writing 3 pages every morning.
+And this she tells you to do religiously, without fail.
+She does not even tell you to read them.
+But you must write them as it helps you bring out all the issues that you are holding within yourself.
+It helps you clear cobwebs so that you know how to help yourself.
+Despite the situation, you are in and despite the other responsibilities that you have to shoulder.
 Artist’s date is spending a couple of hours every week with yourself, visiting a new place preferably.

-Now I have not written morning pages as she suggests, but I do take an artist’s date every now and then by visiting new places, most of the times a new area within the city I live in and immersing myself in that place sometimes forgetting who I am.
+Now I have not written morning pages as she suggests.
+But I do take an artist’s date every now and then by visiting new places.
+Most of the times it is visiting a new area within the city I live in.
+And immersing myself in that place sometimes forgetting who I am.
 This is one of the most satisfying and in a way spiritual experience for me.
-So I can vouch for it and I think everyone irrespective of whether you are pursuing a creative career or not should practice.
-I think our life in general and professions in particular need creative energy, a basic energy that gives us joy and happiness.
+So, I can vouch for it.
+And I think everyone irrespective of whether you are pursuing a creative career or not should practice.
+I think our lives in general and professions in particular, need creative energy, a basic energy that gives us joy and happiness.